-Doctorate of Gerontology Programs in Florida
+Doctorate in Gerontology Degrees & Programs in Florida

-Doctorate in Gerontology Degree Information
+Florida Doctorate in Gerontology Degree Information

 Improved living conditions and healthcare have created a unique population from that of years past.
 As each decade passes, the average lifespan for healthy adults climbs higher, producing a steadily rising number of elderly persons that require specialized care and attention.
 This situation has created an increased need for professionals who are trained to handle the unique challenges that come with old age.
 This is why the field of gerontology was created.
 Individuals who earn a doctorate in gerontology are equipped to assess the mental, physical and emotional issues that appear with advancing years.

 Potential Concentration Options in Gerontology PhD Degree Programs